Skip to main content

 So what can be done?

-Perry et al recommend trying to limit exposures to BPAs and other forever chemicals and caution expectant mothers at the beginning of pregnancy to avoid paracetamol unless specifically advised by a doctor.
+Some researchers have suggested that reducing unnecessary exposure to certain environmental chemicals may be beneficial for overall reproductive health.
 Other suggestions from recent studies include thorough washing of vegetables, avoiding alcohol and smoking, exercising regularly, minimising stress, avoiding processed foods, and eating a diet rich in antioxidants, probiotics and fibre.

 What are the common issues that men face with fertility?